-A student may, upon receiving an Associate of Arts in Liberal Arts degree from Chatfield, wish to continue coursework toward a credential or license.
+A student may, upon receiving an Associate of Arts (A.A.) or Associate of Applied Science (A.A.S.) degree from Chatfield, wish to continue coursework toward a credential or license.
 The student must have a signed completion plan from the Academic Dean or an Associate Dean/Site Director in order to qualify for financial aid for these additional courses.
 Only courses required for the license or credential will be permitted for financial aid eligibility.
 If the coursework cannot be completed within the 126 total attempted hours, financial aid will not be available.